 Megara (Wife of Hercules)

 Megara was the first wife of the Greek hero Herakles (better known as Hercules).
 She was the daughter of King Creon of Thebes who gave her in marriage to Hercules in gratitude for his help in winning back Creon's kingdom from the Minyans...

 The Delian League, Part 5: The Peace of Nicias, Quadruple Alliance, and Sicilian Expedition (421/0-413/2 BCE)

-The fifth phase of the Delian League begins with the Peace of Nicias – a settlement that settled nothing – and ends with the start of the Decelean War (also referred to as the Ionian War).
-This conflict's beginning overlaps the...
+This text is part of an article series on the Delian League.
+The fifth phase of the Delian League begins with the Peace of Nicias – a settlement that settled nothing – and ends with the start of the Decelean War (also referred to as the...

 The Delian League, Part 3: From the Thirty Years Peace to the Start of the Ten Years War (445/4–431/0 BCE)

+This text is part of an article series on the Delian League.
 The third phase of the Delian League begins with the Thirty Years Peace between Athens and Sparta and ends with the start of the Ten Years War (445/4 – 431/0 BCE).
-The First Peloponnesian War, which effectively ended after the...
+The First...

 Economy & Trade in Ancient Greece